BattGenie/battdb/README.md

     Please note that --ask-become-pass is used to prompt for the sudo password.
 However, if you are using AWS EC2 instances, you may not need to use this option as the instances may be configured to allow passwordless sudo access.

 4. Wait for the playbook to complete, and the `BattDB` database has been successfully deployed.
+The data for the database will be stored in the directory `~/battdb/data`.

 ## Local Deployment with Docker Compose